pytask-dev/pytask/docs/source/tutorials/set_up_a_project.md

 │       ├────config.py
 │       └────...
 │
+├───pytask.lock
+│
 └───pyproject.toml
 ```

-Replicate this directory structure for your project or start from pytask's
+Create the project files and folders for your project or start from pytask's
 [cookiecutter-pytask-project](https://github.com/pytask-dev/cookiecutter-pytask-project)
 template or any other
 [linked template or example project](../how_to_guides/bp_templates_and_projects.md).
+pytask creates the `.pytask` folder and `pytask.lock` file during builds.

 ## The `src` directory